hojenkai/pound-poc/README.md

 curl http://localhost/tid
 ```

-Verify the response is served from a different IP address and port and that any other request is served by the server running n port 8080.
+Verify the response is served from a different IP address.
-o